ghostwriteattack/ghostwriteattack.github.io/content/homepage/faq.md

 {{< accordion title="Does this mean that RISC-V is bad?" >}}
 GhostWrite is not a problem with the RISC-V ISA.
-Only the T-Head XuanTie C910 CPU, an implementation of RISC-V, is vulnerable to GhostWrite due to a bug in it's design.
+Only the T-Head XuanTie C910 and C920 CPUs, implementations of RISC-V, are vulnerable to GhostWrite due to a bug in their design.
 {{< /accordion >}}

 {{< accordion title="Are there any alternative RISC-V CPUs that do not have this vulnerability?" >}}
 Yes, many other RISC-V CPUs are not affected by GhostWrite.
-The vulnerability is specific to the T-Head XuanTie C910 CPU.
+The vulnerability is specific to the T-Head XuanTie C910 and C920 CPUs.
 {{< /accordion >}}

 {{< accordion title="Can I use the logo?" last=true >}}